Suvoo/Kaggle/README.md

-# Starting out with Kaggle
+# Starting out with Kaggle Courses and competitions